Mountain Lion introduced a new iOS-like feature to allow users to be notified when an application requests access to that user’s contacts:

 COMMIT;

 Here we’ve got FCP and Google Chrome (the latter triggered because we visited GMail).
-The last three integer columns store the values for client_type, allowed, and prompt_count.
+The last three integer columns store the values for client_type

 Given this very simple database schema, it’s pretty trivial to update this database ourselves directly.
 In my experience, when the database gets updated, the Security & Privacy preferences pane responds to the change as soon as its window again receives focus.